Scholarships are awarded by the trustees of the YHS Foundation

 York House School Foundation Scholarship

-This fund is used to award scholarships based on academic merit, cultural and/or athletic and community endeavours, and financial need to new students in the Senior School and to provide as much financial aid as possible to York House families.
+This fund is used to award scholarships based on academic merit, cultural and/or co-curricular and community endeavours, and financial need to new students in the Senior School and to provide as much financial aid as possible to York House families.
 It is the Foundation’s largest fund.

 Established in 2010 by a group of mothers of students from classes 2012, 2020, and 2023 to provide a scholarship(s) for a student(s) through Grades 8 to 12 who may require assistance in meeting costs of tuition.